BestTimesToVisit.com Logo

 money

 Negotiating prices, especially at smaller markets or with taxi drivers outside of designated ranks, is perfectly acceptable in Curaçao.
-Don't be afraid to politely haggle, but always be respectful and start with a reasonable offer.
-Using local guilders (ANG) can sometimes get you a better deal than using US dollars.
+Don't be afraid to politely haggle, but always be respectful; a friendly approach goes a long way.
+Using guilders (ANG) is fine, but most places readily accept US dollars.

 transport